adrienchkirate/gaussian-curves-webapp/README.md

 # A Web Application for scientific purpose

-This application was built to improve work on gaussian curves for a particular search subject at the [Limoges University](http://www.xlim.fr/) in France.
-However the application is flexible enough to work with gaussian curves for various purposes.
-The application is in french.
+This application was built to improve work on Gaussian curves for a particular research subject at the [Limoges University](http://www.xlim.fr/) in France.
+However the application is flexible enough to work with gaussian curves for various purposes.The application is in French.
-The online app includes an exemple experimental curve if you want to test the app.
+The online app includes a sample experimental curve if you want to test the app.

 It features :
 - Integration of your experimental curves